primebitsorg/proofreader/README.md

 # License

-Code is under MIT license.
+Code is under the MIT license.

 Contributions are welcome.